 Patients who experience Grade 2 or higher CRS (e.g., hypotension, not responsive to fluids, or hypoxia requiring supplemental oxygenation) should be monitored with continuous cardiac telemetry and pulse oximetry.
 For patients experiencing severe CRS, consider performing an echocardiogram to assess cardiac function.
-For severe or life-threatening CRS, consider intensive care supportive therapy.
+For severe or life threatening CRS, consider intensive care supportive therapy.

-YESCARTA® continues to expand and persist following administration of tocilizumab and corticosteroids.
-Tumor necrosis factor antagonists are not recommended for the management of CRS associated with YESCARTA®.
+YESCARTA® and TECARTUS® continue to expand and persist following administration of tocilizumab and corticosteroids.
+Tumor necrosis factor antagonists are not recommended for the management of CRS associated with YESCARTA® or TECARTUS®.

-Treatment algorithms have been developed to ameliorate some of the CRS symptoms experienced by patients who were treated with YESCARTA® (see Table 3 for more details).
+Treatment algorithms have been developed to ameliorate some of the CRS symptoms experienced by patients who were treated with YESCARTA® or TECARTUS® (see Table 2 for YESCARTA® and Table 3 for TECARTUS® details).